xfbs/passgen/NOTES.md

 When generating variable-length passwords, the length is a sidechannel.

-### Write pkg-config to be able to load libpassgen.

-See some pkg-config tutorial.

 ### Write proper tokenizer for the parser.

 Use a buffered tokenizer with peek().